Developing Maths Reasoning in KS2: The Mathematical Skills Required And How To Teach Them

 The children working at greater depth were encouraged to consider cubed numbers and show how they might be represented using multi-link cubes without any input from me.
-This made sure links were made between concepts, mathematical vocabulary, and learning.
+This made sure links were made between mathematical knowledge, mathematical vocabulary, and learning.

 Use ‘sometimes, always, never’ classroom activities

-A ‘sometimes, always, never’ activity is another great way to foster reasoning and problem solving.
+A ‘sometimes, always, never’ activity is another great way to foster reasoning and problem-solving skills.
 Take the image below:

 While small changes will not provide the framework you need to properly embed reasoning in the classroom when implemented alongside ideas such as those mentioned above.
 These tips can help instil greater depth in maths in your class for all ability levels.

 2. Start lessons with a provocative mathematical statement and challenge your class to provide the mathematical proof: “ N will always = N” or “Multiples of 9 always have the digital sum of 9”.

 3. Present answers to SATs question as a puzzle to generate discussion.
 When framed like this, children like to ‘come up’ with what the question could be:

-4. Grouping children in threes is a magic number when working through. problems.
+4. Grouping children in threes is the magic number when working through problems.
 Child one talks through the problem.
 Child two writes down everybody’s reasoning.
-Child 3 actively listens and watches.
+Child three actively listens and watches.

 5. Include reasoning prompting posters around the classroom.
 The image below, for example, can be useful to children who are starting to formulate thoughts, predictions and assertions.

 As the most recent KS2 Maths SATs tests proved, your pupils will need an in-depth understanding of facts and concepts to truly succeed.
 Plus, they will need to be able to use and apply that knowledge to a range of contexts.
 As such, it’s clear that we need to provide them with a strong foundation of reasoning skills to give them their very best shot at the assessments they must face.